liam-wiltshire/talks/mysql/content.md

 - MySQL now has a native JSON type
 - Data is stored in a binary format
-   - This means that the text doens't need to be parsed each time.
+   - This means that the text doesn't need to be parsed each time.
    - Sub-objects and nested values can be queried directly

 ???